alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - On the `Install required components` screen:
     - Click "Install"
   - On the `User sign-in` screen:
-    - Ensure that "Password Hash Synchronization" is selected
+    - Ensure that `Password Hash Synchronization` is selected
     - Click "Next"
   - On the `Connect to Azure AD` screen:
     - Provide a global administrator details for the Azure Active Directory you are connected to